nsoul97/object_size_prediction/README.md

 For each method, movement completion percentage and feature set combination, the floating point number indicates the average accuracy of the model in the k-fold evaluation scheme.

-<b>Note:</b> The models' accuracy results will NOT be the same for two executions of the evaluation script with the same arguments.
+<b>Note:</b> The models' accuracy results will NOT be the same for two executions of the evaluation script with the same arguments unless a seed is provided.

 ### Plotting the results
 It is also possible to plot the accuracy results and the confusion matrices of the models interactively.